YaposhanAbu/CCodeIndent/README.md

 * compile: gcc *.c -o Indent
 * usage: Indext filename
   where filename is a c source file, maybe c++ is also all right.
-  The out put is on the screen, which can be redirected to the file you want to write.
+  The output is on the screen, which can be redirected to the file you want to write.